 So, based on the above formula, the ROE for Silver Lake Resources is:

-The 'return' is the amount earned after tax over the last twelve months.
-Another way to think of that is that for every A$1 worth of equity, the company was able to earn A$0.32 in profit.
+The 'return' is the income the business earned over the last year.
+One way to conceptualize this is that for each A$1 of shareholders' capital it has, the company made A$0.08 in profit.

 Is Silver Lake Resources Making Efficient Use Of Its Profits?